nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 1b2.
 Use case ends.

 ---

+### Use case: See A List Of Completed Tasks
+#### Main Success Scenario:
+1. User requests for list of completed tasks.
+2. System display list of completed task.
+3. Use case ends.

+##### Extensions
+1a.
+No completed tasks
+> 1a1.
+System displays no completed tasks.
+> 1a2.
+Use case ends.

+---

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.